-After suffering through weeks or even months of time off, runners are usually anxious to start running again and regain lost fitness.
+After suffering through weeks or even months of time off, runners are usually anxious to start returning running after injury and regain lost fitness.

 But making a running comeback can be tricky, especially after any lengthy period of separation.
 Try too much too soon and you may find yourself right back on the couch with recurring pain.
-But wait too long or try too little and you may find yourself struggling to find motivation and quickly losing interest.
+But wait too long or progress too slowly and you may find yourself struggling to find motivation.

-Luckily, though, if you’re ready to return to running after a long break, you’ve already made it through the most difficult part.
+Luckily, though, if you’re ready to get back to running after an injury, you’ve already made it through the most difficult part.
 You’ve made it through injury, illness, or life changes that probably left you feeling a little less like yourself.

 Now that you’re ready to start running again, it’s time to reign in your patience, create a plan, and listen to your body for a smart comeback.
 It’s time to regain the running fitness you lost.

-Here are 5 tips to help you get back to running in the best way possible.
+Here are 5 tips to help you return to running in the best way possible.
 Whether you’ve taken years or weeks off from running, regaining fitness and returning to the sport is always possible.

-5 Tips to Return to Running After a Long Break
+5 Tips to Return to Running After Injury

 While it may sound a bit depressing, acknowledging the fact that you have lost fitness during your layoff is a crucial step to a healthy return.
 When you’re ready to start running again, plan to take it slow and short as you begin.